isabella232/azure-devops-splunk-events/README.md

 ## Setup your Service Connection
 After installing the Splunk Observability Cloud Events extension you will need to setup your Service Endpoint
-1. Click Project Settings from the bottom left side of your screen in the main Project area
+1. Click Project Settings from the bottom left side of your screen in the main Azure DevOps Project area
 2. Click Service Connections from the Pipelines area of Project Settings
 3. Click New Service Connection in the top right
 4. Choose the Splunk Observability Service Endpoint as your new service connection